jainnirdesh/ChatApplication/README.md

 2. Enter room name and optional description
 3. Click "Create Room" to add the new room

+#### Deleting Rooms
+1. Hover over any room in the sidebar (except General)
+2. Click the trash icon (🗑️) to delete the room
+3. Confirm deletion in the dialog box
+4. Room will be removed with all its messages

 #### Message Formatting
 1. Enable formatting toolbar (bold icon in chat header)
 2. Select text and click formatting buttons